ZaidZitawi/Face-Recognition/README.md

 To use the Face Recognition Authentication System:

-1. **Installation**: Ensure Python is installed on your system. better to use 3.12 version
+1. **Installation**: Ensure Python is installed on your system. better to use the 3.12 version
 2. **Dependencies**: Install necessary dependencies using `pip install -r requirements.txt` eg. opencv, face_recognition, tkinter.
 3. **Run GUI Version**: Execute `python main2.py` for the GUI-based system.
 4. **Run Real-time Version**: Execute `python main-video.py` for real-time face recognition.